Ermanno Scervino mixes lace and floral motifs for spring

-MILAN Italian fashion house Ermanno Scervino worked with layers of lace and floral motifs for women's wardrobes next spring, presenting a collection that feminized masculine cuts to create a lithe silhouette.
+MILAN, Sept 26 Italian fashion house Ermanno Scervino worked with layers of lace and floral motifs for women's wardrobes next spring, presenting a collection that feminised masculine cuts to create a lithe silhouette.

-The designer began Saturday's spring/summer 2016 show, part of Milan Fashion Week, with a soft gray-green canvas coat worn over a chiffon top and sparkling pencil skirt.
+The designer began Saturday's spring/summer 2016 show, part of Milan Fashion Week, with a soft grey-green canvas coat worn over a chiffon top and sparkling pencil skirt.

-Models stepped out in different versions of the coat -- in various colors or in gilet form -- worn over shorts.
+Models stepped out in different versions of the coat -- in various colours or in gilet form -- worn over shorts.

 The Florence-based maison then presented gowns layered in chiffon and organza.

-The palette was mainly soft with pink, ivory, white and pale green-gray featuring heavily.
+The palette was mainly soft with pink, ivory, white and pale green-grey featuring heavily.
 But Scervino also introduced dabs of red on outfits or accessories.

-"On top of contrasting materials, I also contrasted colors," he told Reuters ahead of the fashion show.
+"On top of contrasting materials, I also contrasted colours," he told Reuters ahead of the fashion show.

 "I like blue with red, contrasting everything."